Associate of Applied Science in Nursing (RN)

 Registered Nursing Program Admission Requirements

-Please complete and submit the following documents to the Nursing Program Office before 5:00pm on May 20, 2015.
+Please complete and submit the following documents to the Nursing Program Office before 5:00pm on May 20 of each year.

 Suggested Course Sequencing